top of page

 However, despite this support, the Government Coalition parties – National, NZ First and ACT ensured the committee recommended the bill not be passed.

-That means the Right to Repair Bill is highly unlikely to proceed beyond its second reading in Parliament, and repairing goods in New Zealand will remain controlled by manufacturers that make it expensive and difficult.
+That made it highly unlikely that the Right to Repair Bill would proceed beyond its Second Reading in Parliament, and repairing goods in New Zealand will remain controlled by manufacturers that make it expensive and difficult

 Amendments were proposed, but not agreed